MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 appropriately before displaying corporate data.
 This includes data read from files.
-If a file comes from outside the app (either from a `ContentProvider` or read from a publicly writable location), the app *must* attempt to determine the file identity (using `MAMFileProtectionManager.getProtectionInfo`) before displaying information read from the file.
+If a file comes from outside the app (either from a `ContentProvider` or read from a publicly writable location), the app *must* attempt to determine the file identity (using the correct `MAMFileProtectionManager.getProtectionInfo` overload for the data source) before displaying information read from the file.
 If `getProtectionInfo` reports a non-null, non-empty identity, the UI identity *must* be set to match this identity (using `MAMActivity.switchMAMIdentity` or `MAMPolicyManager.setUIPolicyIdentity`).
 If the identity switch fails, data from the file *must not* be displayed.

 An example flow might look something like the following:
   * User selects a document to open in the app.
   * During the open flow, prior to reading data from disk, the app confirms the identity that should be used to display the content:

     ```java